duckytran2k6/CLI_QuackyENC/MacOS_Instruction.md

 - After installing the tool, execute these commands:
     1. Open the terminal and change the directory to your tool .app file: cd /Applications/QuackyENC.app/Contents/MacOS
     2. Then run: ./QuackyENC -h
-    ^ Once you execute the command, you should see a list of available commands of the tool which can be executed in the order:
+    3. Once you execute the command, you should see a list of available commands of the tool which can be executed in the order:
 ./QuackyENC [COMMAND] [OPTION]

 💡 If you see a "permission denied" error, make it executable: chmod +x QuackyENC

+### 🛠 **First Launch Set-up (Bypass Gatekeeper)**
+When opening QuackyENC for the first time, macOS may warn:
+“QuackyENC can’t be opened because it is from an unidentified developer.”
+This warning is normal for open-source apps not signed with Apple’s paid Developer ID.

+To run it, please do the following:
+1. Open System Settings -> Privacy & Security.
+2. Scroll down to the Security section.
+3. You'll see a message about QuackyENC being blocked - click "Open Anyway".
+4. In the confirmation dialog, click "Open" again.

 ### ⚙️ **Optional: Add QuackyENC to the system PATH**
 If you want to run the tool from any Terminal window without changing directories, please execute the following command in your Terminal: